Do I Need Therapy? 11 Signs It’s Time to See a Therapist

-Isolation will only make your negative feelings and thoughts worse, so you’d better talk to a therapist privately about your issues.
+Isolation will only make your negative feelings and thoughts worse, so it would be greatly beneficial to talk to a therapist privately about your issues.

 8. You’re following negative behavior patterns

 You don’t like your job but are afraid to apply for a new position because you are imagining that the new job might be even worse?
 Are you always comparing yourself to other people and setting unreasonably high standards for yourself?
 Are you telling yourself that you are not smart enough or not handsome enough?

 These are negative patterns that you follow subconsciously, and they prevent you from using opportunities, ruin your self-confidence, and make you feel unhappy.

 That is a sign of deeper psychological issues.
 You could have some ingrained patterns that you have learned in your childhood, and they prevent you from reaching your goals.
-A therapist can help you identify and deal with the root cause of your behavior and develop a positive mindset, and apply behavioral strategies that will help reinforce new ways of thinking and challenge any faulty patterns of thinking.
+A therapist can help you identify and deal with the root cause of your behavior, and develop a positive mindset, and apply behavioral strategies that will help reinforce new ways of thinking and challenge any faulty patterns of thinking.

 9. You’re struggling to build relationships with others

 If you can’t maintain a healthy relationship or are always arguing with your partner, you might be a good candidate for couples or family therapy.
 It can help you improve your communication skills and have fulfilling relationships with your family.

 Your relationship issues might be connected to some psychological trauma.
 Our relationships are a reflection of our past, so it is common to recreate some dynamics that are similar to those we witnessed while growing up.
-Therefore, talking to a counselor can help bring awareness to these dynamis and heal past wounds and create better relationships.
+Therefore, talking to a counselor can help bring awareness to these dynamis and heal past wounds to create better relationships.